PetraProver/PetraVM/README.md

 ### Prover Support (Work in Progress)

+> **Note:** In zCrayVM, variables refer to addresses in VROM (Value ROM, a write-once memory region).
+Instructions operate on values at these addresses unless specified as "immediate" operations.

+> **Note:** Check out our [instruction set test suite](examples/opcodes.asm) for a complete overview of supported instructions and their usage.

 #### Binary Field Operations
 - [x] `B32_MUL` - 32-bit binary field multiplication
 - [x] `B32_MULI` - 32-bit binary field multiplication with immediate